-Network operators can use the Deploying a smart contract to a channel tutorial and the Creating a channel tutorial series to learn important aspects of administering a running network.
+The Deploying a smart contract to a channel tutorial can also be used by network operators to learn how to use the Fabric chaincode lifecycle to manage smart contracts deployed on a running network.
 Both network operators and application developers can use the tutorials on Private data and CouchDB to explore important Fabric features.
 When you are ready to deploy Hyperledger Fabric in production, see the guide for Deploying a production network.